vicentepese/AT-HLA/README.md

 ```

 ### 3.1.2 Description:
 Computes a Chi-square and Fisher's Exact Test in alleles and carrier counts.
 P-values are locus-wise False Discovery Rate (FDR) corrected by the Benjamini–Yekutieli procedure.
-The counts of homozygous, heterozygous, non-carriers, and frequencies of cases and controls is included in the output.
+The counts of homozygous, heterozygous, non-carriers, and frequencies of cases and controls are included in the output.

 ### 3.1.3 Outputs and results interpretation:
-The script will produce two outputs, a carrier and an allelic association study:
+The script will produce two outputs, a carrier, and an allelic association study:
 - Carrier Association Analysis: *Outputs/Chi2/HLA_AnalysisCarriers.xlsx*
 - Allele Association Analysis:  *Outputs/Chi2/HLA_AnalysisAlleles.xlsx*